 The student enrollment at TLC and GREC make it difficult to track student academic progress based on CAASPP scores, as there are often not enough students to receive aggregated score data.
-However, using the benchmark assessment data from "Let's Go Learn", students are performing below grade level in both English Language Arts and Mathematics.
-In 2021-22, students enrolled at TLC were assessed at an average of 2.1 years below grade level in English and 5 years below grade level in Math.
-Students enrolled at GREC were assessed at an average of 3.5 years below grade level in English and 5.6 years below grade level in Math.
+However, using the benchmark assessment data from STAR Renaissance, students are performing below grade level in both English Language Arts and Mathematics.
 There is a need to consistently analyze results from benchmark assessments and implement academic interventions for students.

-There is a need to provide opportunities for credit recovery, as 58% of the high school students enrolled at TLC and GREC in 2021/22 are deficient in credits required for a high school diploma.
+There is a need to provide opportunities for credit recovery, as 77% of the high school students enrolled at TLC and GREC in 2022-23 are deficient in credits required for a high school diploma.